ParthChande/IoT-based-Accident-Detection-System/README.md

 ## How to Use
 1. Connect the components as per the schematic.
-2. Upload the `main.ino` file to your Arduino board.
+2. Upload the `Accident_Detection_System.ino` file to your Arduino board.
 3. Ensure the GSM module has an active SIM card.
 4. Power on the system and test the sensors for impact, tilt, and flame detection.